Skip to main content

 Cathedral Gardens transformation plans video

-• About our physical investment programme
+• Our physical investment programme for Belfast

-The redevelopment of Cathedral Gardens is part of our physical investment programme, a £500 million city-wide commitment to making Belfast a better place to live, work, visit and invest.
+The redevelopment of Cathedral Gardens is part of our physical investment programme, a £600 million city-wide commitment to making Belfast a better place to live, work, visit and invest.

 Read aloud icon Read aloud